Karakalpakstan: Autonomous status

 Its predecessor, the Karakalpak Autonomous Soviet Socialist Republic, was an autonomous republic in the Soviet Union until its incorporation into the Uzbek Soviet Socialist Republic in 1932.
-The Republic of Karakalpakstan maintained its predecessor's formal sovereignty, even after the independence of Uzbekistan in 1990.
+The Republic of Karakalpakstan maintained its predecessor's formal sovereignty, even after the independence of Uzbekistan in 1991.
 Karakalpakstan shares veto power with Uzbekistan over decisions concerning its affairs.
 According to the constitution, relations between Karakalpakstan and Uzbekistan are "regulated by treaties and agreements" and any disputes are "settled by way of reconciliation".
-Its right to secede is limited by the veto power of Uzbekistan's legislature over any decision to secede.
 Article 89, chapter XVII, Constitution of Uzbekistan, provides that: "The Republic of Karakalpakstan shall have the right to secede from the Republic of Uzbekistan on the basis of a nationwide referendum held by the people of Karakalpakstan."

 In July 2022, large protests broke out in the region over a proposed constitutional change which would strip Karakalpakstan of its autonomy.
 The proposed change was later scrapped in response to the demonstrations.